-Today’s craft is a great DIY that makes a wonderful gift for any Potterhead!
+Hello Crafty Friends!
+Today’s Harry Potter-themed craft is a great DIY that makes a wonderful gift for any Harry Potter fan!
 The best part – it’s a free printable!!
 I love making mini notepads and wanted to put a Harry Potter spin on them featuring the Hogwarts houses.
 There are free printables for Gryffindor, Slytherin, Hufflepuff and Ravenclaw.
 I even included two for Ravenclaw with both color schemes associated with the House – blue and bronze (books) and blue and silver (movies).

-These take very few supplies and are designed to fit around 3″ x 5″ notepads.
+The printables are designed to fit around 3″ x 5″ notepads.
 They are a great way to show off your house pride!
-Below is the tutorial and you’ll find the free printables at the end of this post!
+Below is the tutorial and you’ll find the link to the free printables at the end of this post!

 Supplies Needed for DIY Harry Potter Notepads

-- Free printables (located at the end of this post)
+- Free printables – Grab the free files by filling out the purple form at the end of this post.

 - 3″ x 5″ notepads